smartcontractkit/documentation/docs/beta-launch/avasummit/overview.md

 1. Compile and deploy the contract using the Injected Web3 environment.
 The contract includes all the configuration variables you need, but you can edit them if necessary (cf. above).

 This contract automatically creates a new subscription when you deploy it.
-Read the `s_subscriptionId` variable to find your subscription ID.
+Read the `s_subscriptionId` variable to find the contract subscription ID.

 1. Fund your contract with at least two testnet LINK as shown [here](/docs/fund-your-contract/).
+Call the `getLinkBalance()` function to verify: it should return `2000000000000000000`.

 1. In this example, the `topUpSubscription()` function sends LINK from your contract to the subscription.
 Fund your contract with at least two testnet LINK.
 If you need testnet LINK, you can get it from one of the available [Avalanche Fuji faucets](/docs/link-token-contracts/#fuji-testnet).
-   Run the `topUpSubscription()` function to send LINK from your contract to your subscription balance.
+   Run the `topUpSubscription()` function to send LINK from your contract to its subscription balance.
 For this example, specify a value of `2000000000000000000`, which is equivalent to two LINK.

 1. Call the `getSubscriptionDetails()` function to get details of the subscription.
-You will notice that your contract is part of the consumers list and that the balance is 2 LINK.
+You will notice that your contract is part of the consumers list and that its subscription balance is 2 LINK.

 1. On the consumer contract, run the `requestRandomWords()` function to request and receive random values.
 The request might take several minutes to process.
-You can track if the request is still pending by calling `pendingRequestExists().` When `pendingRequestExists()` returns `false`, that means `fulfillRandomWords()` has been called.
+You can track if the request is still pending by calling `pendingRequestExists().` When `pendingRequestExists()` returns `false`, that means `fulfillRandomWords()` has been called. `fulfillRandomWords()` receives random values and stores them in the contract.

 1. Read `s_randomWords` at index `0`or `1`to fetch the random values.